chazzka/clanekcathedral/clanek.md

 We first investigate the problem of the given time series data.
 Then we examine the difference between two types of anomalies - outlying anomalies and novelty anomalies.
 We highlight the importance of such distinction and leverage on this knowledge to find the algorithms that can be used purely for novelty detection.
-We test these algorithm on t
+We test these algorithms on the real-world scenarios of datasets obtained from the IoT sensors.
-We compare these algorithms and provide examples and possible usages by companies working with time series data.
+Lastly, we compare these algorithms and provide examples and possible usages by companies working with time series data.

-- téma
-- toto jsme udělali
-- co řešíme (řešíme problem hledání novelty dat, ne problem nějakeho algoritmu)
-- takto
-- takto jsme to otestovali
-- toto je výsledek
 ## Introduction
+Recent
 - start with lots of refs
 - describe the problem
 - our main goal was to